FrancescoMar04/Siem-incident-response-lab-wazuh/phases/01-lab-architecture.md

 - NAT network for internet access
 - Host-Only network for internal communication between machines

-This configuartion allows controlled interaction between the attacker and the victim system.
+This configuration allows controlled interaction between the attacker and the victim system.

 ---

-## Roles and Responabilities
+## Roles and Responsabilities

 - Kali Linux is used to simulate malicious activity
 - Ubuntu Server generates logs and acts as the monitored system